Bruce Springsteen’s Super Bowl Jeep commercial pulled after news of singer’s DWI arrest

 Jeep’s Super Bowl commercial, which has been removed from YouTube and Twitter, was widely panned after it aired Sunday, featuring Springsteen behind the wheel of an iconic Jeep model.
 “There’s a chapel in Kansas standing on the exact center of the Lower 48.
 It never closes,” the musician says in the commercial.
 “All are more than welcome to come meet here: in the middle.”

-The ad came as a surprise to many as Springsteen has not been known to promote commercial brands during his multi-decade career; he reportedly turned down a lucrative offer from Chrysler in the ’80s.
+The ad came as a surprise to many as Springsteen has not been known to promote commercial brands during his multidecade career; he reportedly turned down a lucrative offer from Chrysler in the ’80s.
 Variety reported that Springsteen only agreed to do his first ad — following years of pitches by executives at Stellantis, Jeep’s parent company — this year.
 In addition to appearing in the commercial, Springsteen scored the ad with collaborator Ron Aniello.

 Washington Post pop music critic Chris Richards was among those lambasting the Boss’s decision.
 “Despite the healing sound of his voice, Springsteen is ultimately preaching reconciliation without reckoning — which after January’s Capitol siege is no longer an acceptable path toward progress,” Richards wrote.